 The members of our Board of Directors, our executive officers and persons beneficially owning 10% or more of our outstanding Common Stock are subject to the reporting requirements of Section 16(a) of the Exchange Act that requires them to file reports with respect to their ownership of our Common Stock and their transactions in such Common Stock.
-Based solely upon a review of (i) the copies of Section 16(a) reports that we have received from such persons or entities for transactions in our Common Stock and their Common Stock holdings for the year ended December 31, 2016 and (ii) the written representations received from one or more of such persons or entities that no annual Form 5 reports were required to be filed by them for such fiscal year, we believe that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by our directors, executive officers and beneficial owners of 10% or more of our Common Stock.
+Based solely upon a review of (i) the copies of Section 16(a) reports that we have received from such persons or entities for transactions in our Common Stock and their Common Stock holdings for the year ended December 31, 2019 and (ii) the written representations received from one or more of such persons or entities that no annual Form 5 reports were required to be filed by them for such fiscal year, we believe that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by our directors, executive officers and beneficial owners of 10% or more of our Common Stock, except that W. Larry Cash, a director, inadvertently failed to timely file a Form 4 with the Commission reporting one transaction for 1,875 shares that were withheld to satisfy a tax withholding obligation for restricted stock which vested on June 1, 2019.
+Such Form 4 was subsequently filed with the Commission.

-PROPOSAL I ELECTION OF DIRECTORS
+BOARD OF DIRECTORS

-The Board of Directors currently consists of seven members.
-All of the directors currently serving on the Board of Directors have been nominated by the Governance and Nominating Committee of the Board of Directors to stand for re-election at the Annual Meeting of Stockholders for one-year terms.
+The Board of Directors currently consists of eight members.
+All of the directors currently serving on the Board of Directors other than Richard M. Mastaler have been nominated by the Governance and Nominating Committee of the Board of Directors to stand for re-election at the Annual Meeting of Stockholders for one-year terms.
+In addition, Dr. Janice Nevin was nominated by the Board of Directors on March 24, 2020 to stand for election at the Annual Meeting of Stockholders for a one-year term.
 The Board of Directors unanimously approved these nominations.
-Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2018 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
-All nominees were elected at the Annual Meeting of Stockholders held in 2016.
+Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2021 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
+All nominees were elected at the Annual Meeting of Stockholders held in 2019, other than Dr. Janice E. Nevin.
+Kevin C. Clark replaced William J. Grubbs as President, Chief Executive Officer and Director, upon Mr. Grubbs' retirement, effective January 15, 2019.
+Mr. Richard M. Mastaler intends to retire from the Board of Directors in May, 2020.